School of Education and Human Sciences Code

 - Faculty.
 Each person who qualifies as a member of the faculty shall be a member of the Assembly and shall have full voting rights.

 - Other Voting Members.
-Any person who has at least a half-time instructional appointment in the School as lecturer, courtesy professor or professor of practice may vote on all items except for those pertaining to promotion and tenure if the department which the person is appointed petitions the Assembly at the beginning of the fall or spring semester for the person to have voting privileges.
+Any person who has at least a half-time staff or instructional appointment in the School may vote on all items except for those pertaining to promotion and tenure.
 A half-time instructional appointment is one in which the equivalent of 20 hours per week is devoted to teaching, supervising practica, and/or advising students.
-If the Assembly grants the petition, voting privileges shall be valid for the remainder of the academic year and may be renewed annually upon petition by the appropriate department.

 - Meetings/Quorum

 - Mandatory Meetings.
 The Assembly shall meet at least once in the fall semester and once in the spring semester of each academic year.
-Normally, no meetings shall be held or documents acted upon outside the fall and spring academic calendars.
-However, in an emergency, a summer meeting may be convened as set out in C.2. below.
+Normally, no meetings shall be held outside the fall and spring academic calendars.
+However, in case an actions is required, an emergency meeting will be called that will be administered in person and/or remotely.

-- The Dean, as Presiding Officer of the Assembly, shall prepare and distribute the agenda for each meeting of the Assembly at least five (5) academic calendar days before the meeting, along with copies of any documents to be acted upon during the meeting.
+- The Dean, as Presiding Officer of the Assembly, shall prepare and distribute the agenda for each meeting of the Assembly.

 - Voting